wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 <hr />

+<a name="EmailSystem"></a>

+## Auto-Generate Emails with Responders

+Global Administrators can reduce time and hassle that both they themselves and their end-users (internal customers) by doing ALL AWS account setup tasks rather than giving a long list of instructions for end-users to follow (as shown below), then providing support to those who won't or don't follow instructions.
+This is especially true for those who are "not technical".
+This means automation of email creation and also having automation impersonate each user's email for verification of AWS account, GitHub, etc.

+PROTIP: <strong>Use a separate email address for each AWS account</strong> you create.
+Global Administrators working with AWS need to have admin control of an email system to create email accounts and (automatically) read/answer sample user emails.

+   * Individual learners need to generate several email accounts to take advantage of "Free Tier" that only lasts a year each.
+AWS learners need to create their own account to not disturb corporate work.

+   * Corporate Global Administrators need to generate emails for each new employees who join.

+Within an organization, it's common for a separate account to be created for each department and project as well as each user.
+This is to limit the blast radius when a user's credentials become compromised, a situation we need to prepare for.

 <a name="RootSetup"></a>

 ## Unique emails for Root account

-You will typically need to <strong>several AWS accounts</strong>.
+An enterprise typically creates <strong>several AWS accounts</strong>.
 Within an organization, it's common for a separate account to be created for each department and project as well as each user.
 This is to limit the blast radius when a user's credentials become compromised, a situation we need to prepare for.

 WARNING: <strong>"Root account"</strong> credentials have unlimited access to AWS resources for the account and thus unlimited ability to rack up charges used controls <strong>billing</strong> is called .
 By resources I mean: users, groups, roles, IAM Access Policies, API keys, etc. globally for all regions.